DStalytenkoDev/SchoolCRM/readme.md

 - Qt Framework

 ### Build guide
-1. Download repo
+1. Clone repo
-2. Download and build API's repo
+2. Open **SchoolCRM/CMakeLists.txt** by Qt creator
-2. Do auto confiuration with Qt Creator and GCC or MSVC compiler
+3. Do auto confiuration with Qt Creator and GCC or MSVC compiler
-3. In the project configuration setup environment varibales of API proj such as:
-    - SCHOOLDATABASEAPILIBPATH for the binaries
-    - SCHOOLDATABASEAPIHEADERSPATH for the headers
 4. build

-Note that binary variable includes the name of the bin file
-and the other one includes only root directory of API repo

-**Should re-run cmake configuration after setting up variables.**

 ---

 **Or just use some already compiled stuff for the release if it exists))**

 ## Releases
+### v1.1.1
+uses v2.0.0 of the API
+patched bugs
+changed configure and build method
 ### v1.0.0
 uses v1.0.0 of the API